Free Nativity Scenes Ready and Waiting for Public Display

 “We are seriously committed to our goal of keeping Christ in Christmas,” declares Ed O’Malley, president of the American Nativity Scene which partners with the Thomas More Society to provide these Nativity scenes.

 The non-profit organizations based in Chicago got together to keep “Christ in Christmas” by co-sponsoring this free Nativity scene to private citizens or groups.
-All the recipients have to do is display the crèche scene this season in a designated or traditional public forum, either inside or outside their state capitol or city hall, on their pawns, for example, or in some other highly visible, heavily traveled location on public property.
+All the recipients have to do is display the crèche scene this season in a designated or traditional public forum, either inside or outside their state capitol.
+Farther from the capitol venues can be city hall, on their lawns, for example, or in some other highly visible, heavily traveled location on public property.. maybe a library, town square.

 The large figures — the Holy Family with the Baby Jesus, Mary, Joseph, plus an Angel announcing the birth of our Savior — are, to repeat, Free.
 High-quality figures, no less.
 You read right: No cost.
 Including shipping.
 All compliments of a generous anonymous benefactor of the American Nativity Scene who pays the entire costs for this effort that’s all about honoring the true meaning of Christmas — the birth of Christ.
 In public.
 All legally.
 All that’s necessary is for people to sponsor the display.
 More on the simple way to do that in a minute.